mansamoussa/llm-skill-extractor/README.md

 This project develops a **two-stage NLP pipeline**:
 1. **Zone Identification:** Fine-tune a multilingual BERT model to classify text sections in job advertisements.
 2. **Skill Extraction:** Use Google Gemini to extract professional skills from the “Skills and Content” zone.

-Optional extension: a **multi-agent orchestration system** coordinating multiple LLMs for improved skill extraction robustness.
+3. **Multi-agent orchestration system:** Coordinate multiple LLMs for improved skill extraction robustness.

 ---